Intummadee/GIT_Vue/README.md

             }
         }
     },
 ```

-- Pattern : get data() and methods In Template
+- Shows how to bind data and methods to the template.
 ```JS
 <template>
   <section>